SkoolNotes/Taproot/2020BIO101/KBhBIO101HumanDiseases.md

 * Begin by assembling helper proteins at intron-exon borders => "slicing factors"
 * Other helping factor proteins come together and form the "splicesome" to do the splicing
-* Splicesome splices by bringing exon together
+* Splicesome splices by bringing exon ends together
+* After it's done, the splicesome

 ### Translation => RNA-directed polypeptide synthesis
 Mature mRNA sent to ribosome. mRNA must travel to the cytoplasm in the Eukarotes to catch the RNA, whereas in prokarotes they don't have to go anywhere.